Henry Conybeare: Ecclesiastical work in Britain

 The first of the three churches, and the only one that exists today, was St Mary's Church, Itchen Stoke, Hampshire (1866), designed by Conybeare at the request of the incumbent, his brother Charles Ranken Conybeare.
 Its design was influenced by the thirteenth-century Gothic Sainte Chapelle in Paris.

 The second church, St Matthias's Church, Warwick Road, Kensington, was originally built in 1869–72 to the designs of John Henry Hakewill (1811–1880), the son of Henry Hakewill.
 Conybeare made substantial alterations to the church in 1873, probably at his own expense, and also built an adjacent school which was replaced in the 1890s.
 St Matthias survived until 1958, when it was demolished.

 The third church, St Patrick, Kenway Road, was never built.

 The book, published in 1868, was entitled The Ten Canons of Proportion and Composition in Gothic Architecture … Practically Applied to the Design of Modern Churches.
 It was intended to be the first in a series on Gothic architecture, but not many copies were sold and no further volumes were published.

 Final years

 Conybeare gave up his London architectural practice in 1870 and is believed to have emigrated to Venezuela in 1878, dying in Caracas in 1884.

+He is remembered on a family grave in Brompton Cemetery, London.